edubart/nelua-lang/docs/pages/overview.md

 ### Automatic referencing and dereferencing

-The compiler can perform automatic referencing or dereferencing for records or arrays:
+The compiler can perform automatic referencing or dereferencing for records and arrays:

 ```nelua
 local Person = @record{name: stringview, age: integer}